University of Wisconsin–Eau Claire: Viennese Ball

 The annual Viennese Ball has been a tradition for over 40 years at the University of Wisconsin–Eau Claire.
 A formal event, the ball "recalls the culture, history and music of 19th-century Vienna."
-It is modeled on the New Year's Eve Kaiser Ball and showcases the University Women's Concert Choral and Singing Statemen ensembles, which open the evening with several pieces including the American and Austrian national anthems, University Symphony Orchestra, which performs waltzes and polkas from the Strauss Era, and the Eau Claire Jazz Ensemble I, which plays music from the Big Band Era.
+It is modeled on the New Year's Eve Kaiser Ball and showcases the University Women's Concert Choral and Singing Statesmen ensembles, which open the evening with several pieces including the American and Austrian national anthems, University Symphony Orchestra, which performs waltzes and polkas from the Strauss Era, and the Eau Claire Jazz Ensemble I, which plays music from the Big Band Era.
 Other music is performed by smaller student and faculty ensembles.
 The ball also offers Austrian and American cuisine.
 Proceeds have provided more than $1.5 million in music, service and international study awards for UW-Eau Claire students.

 Gatsby's Gala

-The annual Gatsby's Gala is a seven-year fundraising tradition at the University of Wisconsin–Eau Claire.
+The annual Gatsby's Gala is a fundraising tradition at the University of Wisconsin–Eau Claire.
 The gala is a roaring 20s-themed party that supports both the Eau Claire Jazz festival and the UW–Eau Claire Jazz Studies program.
 Performances at this event include "swing classics, sultry ballads, and modern twists" from the UW–Eau Claire Jazz ensembles I and II, community guest artists, and "surprise vocalists."
-This event offers food and beverages to guests, as well as a raffle and "charity-gaming."
+This event offers food and beverages as well as a raffle and "charity-gaming."

-The Pablo Center at the Confluence
+Pablo Center at the Confluence

 The Pablo Center at the Confluence is a building in downtown Eau Claire used for a variety of showings and performance art displays.
-The center is available for community use, however it is also used exclusively by the University for its music and theatre arts students.
+The center is available for community use, however it is also used by the university for its music and theatre arts students.
 Inside of the center are the Jamf and RCU theatres, two of the largest performing spaces available to college students in the nation, light and sound projection labs, recording studios, and several art galleries.
 Often, the works of Blugolds are featured in their galleries.